qpdf/qpdf/manual/cli.rst

    Overrides the usual computation/retrieval of the PDF file's encryption key from user/owner password with an explicit specification of the encryption key.
-When this option is specified, the argument to the :qpdf:ref:`--password` option is interpreted as a hexadecimal-encoded key value.
+When this option is specified, the parameter to the :qpdf:ref:`--password` option is interpreted as a hexadecimal-encoded key value.
 This only applies to the password used to open the main input file.
 It does not apply to other files opened by :qpdf:ref:`--pages` or other options or to files being